jbrockopp/docs/content/administration/server/source.md

 ---
-title: "Source"
+title: "SCM"
-linkTitle: "Source"
+linkTitle: "SCM"
 description: >
-  This section contains information on the source component for the Vela server.
+  This section contains information on the scm component for the Vela server.
 ---

 This component is responsible for integrating with a source control management (SCM) system based off the configuration provided.